 When picking for the CSA, the book has been a daily go-to reference for us because we want the most high quality produce with the longest shelf life to end up in our CSA.
 If we send out wilty broccoli or slimy lettuce, we just won’t keep members.
 Today we’re harvesting sweet potatoes and are all set up with a proper curing area.
 It feels like we are moving into a more “professional” phase of our farm, thanks to all of the work on post harvest handling we’ve done.
 It seems like growing the crops is the easy part now, it’s quality on the shelf that will build reputation.
 Your workshops and the book have really helped us get to this point.” - Josh Reinitz, East Henderson Farm

-Wholesale Success is a comprehensive program designed to help small and mid- acreage fruit and vegetable farmers with one of the biggest challenges they face: growing their business!
+Wholesale Success is a comprehensive program designed to help small and mid-acreage fruit and vegetable farmers with one of the biggest challenges they face: growing their businesses!
 This program gives farmers the resources and tools they need to make sure their produce is of the highest quality, to manage food safety and other risks, and to nurture the relationships with customers that they need to be successful.

-Wholesale Success: A Farmer’s Guide to Food Safety, Selling, Postharvest Handling,and Packing Produce, now in its 4th Edition, is the definitive guide for produce farmers selling into wholesale markets.
+Wholesale Success: A Farmer’s Guide to Food Safety, Selling, Postharvest Handling, and Packing Produce, now in its Fourth Edition, is the definitive guide for produce farmers selling into wholesale markets.
 This 300+ page manual builds the capacity of farmers to meet the burgeoning demand for locally/regionally grown fruits and vegetables.
-Wholesale Success covers up-to-date best practices information on food safety, postharvest handling, packing, business management, marketing, and crop-specific profiles for over 100 crops.
+Wholesale Success covers up-to-date best practices information on food safety, post-harvest handling, packing, business management, marketing, and crop-specific profiles for more than 100 crops.
 For purchasing information, click here.

-For the past five years, FamilyFarmed.org, our experienced farmer-trainer Atina Diffley, and on-the-ground partner organizations have trained thousands of growers on how to better meet wholesale buyers’ expectations for product quality, consistency and food safety.
-In 2012-2013 we trained 2500 farmers in 15 states with support from the Risk Management Agency (RMA) of the USDA.
-FamilyFarmed.org is continuing work with RMA to train over 1,300 farmers across 11 states in 2013 and 2014.
-In total, the Wholesale Success program has reached over 6,500 farmers from across the U.S. Topics covered in the workshops include:
+For the past five years, FamilyFarmed, our experienced farmer-trainer Atina Diffley, and on-the-ground partner organizations have trained thousands of growers on how to better meet wholesale buyers’ expectations for product quality, consistency, and food safety.
+The Wholesale Success program has reached more than 8,000 farmers from across the U.S. Topics covered in the workshops include: